- North Weald Bassett

 Yes, there is an onsite restaurant.

-North Weald Airfield and Museum has not told us if they are fully wheelchair friendly.
+No, North Weald Airfield and Museum is not wheelchair friendly.

-North Weald Airfield and Museum has not told us if they are fully pushchair friendly.
+No, North Weald Airfield and Museum have stated they are not pushchair friendly.

 North Weald Airfield and Museum has not told us if they are dog friendly.